 (1) The holder of an exploration licence shall keep complete and detailed records of the surveys and other operations conducted pursuant to the licence and shall, at the written request of the Minister, produce the records for the inspection of the Minister and the Director, Geological Survey.

-Penalty: $500.

 (2) The holder of an exploration licence shall furnish the Minister with such information relating to the surveys and other operations conducted by the holder pursuant to the licence and such geological samples obtained in the course of those operations as the Minister may request.

-Penalty: $500.

 (3) The holder of an exploration licence shall at such times and in such manner as may be prescribed, file or cause to be filed with the Department at Perth a report of all work done on, and money expended in connection with, exploration in the area the subject of the licence during the period to which the report relates.

+(4) Notwithstanding section 154(1), a holder of an exploration licence who fails to comply with subsection (1), (2) or (3) does not commit an offence against this Act.

 [Section 68 amended by No. 58 of 1994 s.
-20.]
+20; No. 39 of 2004 s.
+17.]

 69. Land the subject of exploration licence not to be again marked out for a certain period

-(1) When an exploration licence is surrendered or forfeited, or expires, or any part of the land the subject of the licence is relinquished in accordance with section 65, the land the subject of the licence or the part so relinquished shall not be marked out or applied for as a prospecting licence or an exploration licence —
+(1) When an exploration licence is surrendered or forfeited, or expires, or any part of the land the subject of the licence is surrendered in accordance with section 65, the land the subject of the licence or the part so surrendered shall not be marked out or applied for as a prospecting licence or an exploration licence —

 (a) by or on behalf of the person who was the holder of the exploration licence immediately prior to the date of the surrender, forfeiture or expiry;